nwrenger/Escaping-from-the-Supernova/README.md

 - Refactor, so rewriting the code base for major improvements in the structure of the project :white_check_mark:

 ## What's next?
 I don't know.
 After my refactor, it's way easier adding new content.
-So...stay tuned!
+So, stay tuned!